Zerostack-open/zs-Docker-deploy/README.md

 # Pull ZCOS image contianer

-Use this container to pull the ZCOS image and install it on qualified hardwar.
+Use this container to pull the ZCOS image and install it on qualified hardware.

 ## Zerostack MVH:
 https://zerostack.zendesk.com/hc/en-us/articles/115008840528-ZeroStack-Minimum-Viable-Hardware-MVH-Guidelines"